 Because most agencies lease their workplaces, most of the assets you acquire will be related to the fit-out – either as part of a new office fit-out, or to replace existing assets as they reach the end of their useful lifespan.

-Your planning document and asset register will inform when new assets need to be acquired.
+Your planning document and asset register will inform when assets need to be renewed.
 Any new assets need to be recorded in the asset register.

 Before acquiring any assets, consider which items will: